Elijah Loans: Another Eliyahu baal shem

-There was a third Eliyahu baal shem who gets confused with this Eliyahu Baal Shem, who lived in Worms, Krakow, Chelm and Prague.
-Not to be confused with Eliyahu Baal Shem of Chelm.
-He was born to Rabbi Yosef Yutzpa, an exiled Spanish Jew who moved to Kracow.
+There was a third Eliyahu Baal Shem with the name Eliyahu Baal Shem Ben Yosef Yutzpa (who gets confused with the Elijah Baal Shem above), who lived in Worms, Krakow, Chelm, Grodno, Lublin and Prague (also not to be confused with Eliyahu Baal Shem of Chelm).
+He was born to Rabbi Yosef Yutzpa, an exiled Spanish Jew who made his way to Kracow.
 He was a hidden tzaddik and never got married until the age of 80.
 He had a son 2 years later which he named after the prophet Eliyahu, after he was told by the latter that his son would be a successor of righteous individuals who would guide the Jewish world until the coming of the mashiach.
 He died at the age of 95 just before his son was 13.
 He taught his son torah himself.

-Rabbi Eliyahu ben Yutzpa Baal Shem held a Yeshivah in Worms from 1590 for 30 years, which later moved to Chelm, then Prague.
+Rabbi Eliyahu Baal Shem ben Yosef Yutzpa held a Yeshivah in Worms from 1590 for 30 years, which later moved to Chelm, then Prague.
 He was forced to leave Worms on the account of Rabbi Pinchas Zelig of Speyer, who was vehemently anti the publication of the Zohar in 1558 and its dissemination.
+This tumult even caused rabbis such as Maharal, 24 years his senior to enquire about this Rabbi Eliyahu Baal Shem, to which he set off to see him and came back and gave a report vindicating him.
+He said that Rav Eliyahu's light would spread to Jews across Europe.
+Maharal offered him to move his yeshiva to Bohemia and continue there.
 He then moved to Chelm in Poland, then Prague in Bohemia.

-Unlike loanz who is buried in Worms.
-Further proof that he is not loanz, is that he attended the funeral of the grandchild of the Maharal in Prague at the age of 108/118.
+Unlike Loans who is buried in Worms, further proof that he is not Loans is that he attended the funeral of the grandchild of the Maharal in Prague at the age of 108/118.
 He therefore could not possibly be in Worms.
 His primary students were Rabbi Yoel Baal Shem and Rabbi Yomtov Lipman Heller.
-He didn't leave any manuscripts, though he spread the works of Kabbalah by Rabbi Meir Ibn Gabbai from Spain, to Bohemia, Germany, Italy and Poland.
+He didn't leave any manuscripts, though he spread the works of Kabbalah by Rabbi Meir Ibn Gabbai from Spain, to Bohemia, Germany, France, Italy and Poland.
 He spread them after they came to print, from Jews exiled from Spain to Europe.
 He also studied and incorporated the works of the Ramak and the Arizal as they were brought over from Safed to Europe.
 Eliyahu ben Yosef Yutzpa baal shem was born in 1536/7 and died at 118 in the year 1654.